elector102/ros-turtlesim-meteor/README.md

 ## Synopsis

 This is a simple meteor app thats connects to a ROS Node running Turtlesim and draws a turtle's path as it moves.
-The connection is done using roslibJS (on the client-side) and ros-hydro-rosbridge-server (on the server-side).
+The connection is done using roslibJS (on the client-side) and ros-indigo-rosbridge-server (on the server-side).

 ## Installation
 The app should be run on a machine with ***Ubuntu 14.04*** OS and the ***Meteor*** framework installed.